astral-sh/ruff/docs/faq.md

 ## Is Ruff compatible with Black?

 Yes.
-Ruff is compatible with [Black](https://github.com/psf/black) out-of-the-box, as long as the `line-length` setting is consistent between the two.
+Ruff is compatible with [Black](https://github.com/psf/black) out-of-the-box, as long as Ruff's `line-width` setting is consistent with Black's `line-length` setting.

 As a project, Ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by automated formatting.